AnimaFPS/animafps.xyz/README.md

+# animafps.xyz
-# Personal project to learn differnet front-end frameworks and libraries as well make a website to use as a portfolio for my projects
+Personal project to learn differnet front-end frameworks and libraries as well make a website to use as a portfolio for my projects